evansiroky/timezone-boundary-builder/README.md

 ### Special note regarding the Overpass API

-Although the code currently queries the publicly available overpass API, this is not recommended because you will get throttled really quickly!
-I was able to get away with this because I worked on extracting pieces of data over a few months.
-In the future, I hope to make a docker file that downloads a planet dump and starts a local version of the Overpass API to extract the data.
+The code does query the publicly available overpass API, but it self-throttles the making of requests to have a minimum of 4 seconds gap between requests.
+If the Overpass API throttles the download, then the gap will be increased exponentionally.

 ### Running the project